alansobchacki/odin-js-binary-search-trees/README.md

 What I Learned
 -----

 I had already learned the basics of BSTs with Ruby, so I haven't really learned anything new.
 However, it was a fun project since I revisited topics like traversal orders, binary trees, and stack.
-Also made me miss Ruby.
+I also had to write it all in JavaScript, so it helped me cement these topics better.
+I also miss Ruby ;_;.